KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Evidence:** [https://youtu.be/Z9zOXsy_qUY](https://youtu.be/Z9zOXsy_qUY)

-I electro charged in different orders with different application strengths.
+I Electro charged in different orders with different application strengths.
 The result was always an Electro crystal.

 **Significance:** Don't expect a Hydro crystal for petra buff on Electro-Charged opponents.